macvaz/modern-data-stack/README.md

 - **Apache Spark**: v3.4.1
 - **Apache Iceberg**: v1.6
 - **Jupyter notebooks**: v1.0.0 - http://localhost:8000/tree

+The repo contains a Spark-based Jupyter notebook showing a sample ETL batch job that generates data products stored in MinIO object storage.
+All data products are registered into the Hive MetaStore (HMS) service as Apache Iceberg tables.

+Both Spark (for data creation) anf Trino (for interactive data exposition) use the lakehouse capabilities through Hive metastore (HMS) creating a seamless integration.

 Since the open-source big data ecosystem is vibrant, this **modern-data-stack is always evolving**.
 Currently, only the above projects are integrated but in a near future, other complementary and promising projects will be considered like: